Engagement, User Satisfaction, and the Amplification of Divisive Content on Social Media: Discussion

-\paragraph{Amplification of polarizing content.} We asked users how they felt about their political in-group and out-group (from ``Much worse'' to ``Much better'') after each individual piece of content they saw from either the engagement-based or chronological timeline.
-We found that, after reading tweets selected by the engagement-based algorithm, users tended to have more positive perceptions of their in-group and more negative perceptions of their out-group, compared to the chronological baseline.
-Our results suggest that the engagement-based ranking algorithm is more polarizing than a chronological one.
+\paragraph{The engagement-based timeline may be more polarizing than the reverse-chronological timeline} We also asked users how they felt about their political in-group and out-group (from ``Much worse'' to ``Much better'') after each individual piece of content they saw from either the engagement-based or reverse-chronological timeline.
+We found that, after reading tweets selected by the engagement-based algorithm, users tended to have more positive perceptions of their in-group and more negative perceptions of their out-group, compared to the reverse-chronological timeline.
+Our results suggest that the engagement-based ranking algorithm selects more polarizing content compared to what would be expected from users' following choices alone.

-Nevertheless, it is unclear whether ranking algorithms have lasting effects on users' attitudes and affective polarization.
+However, it is unclear whether ranking algorithms have lasting effects on users' attitudes and affective polarization.
 In contrast to our content-specific surveying, Guess et al. (2023) measured the effect of the Facebook and Instagram ranking algorithms on users' affective polarization, in general, between two weeks to three months after the start of their experiment~\cite{guess2023social}.
 They found no significant impact on users' affective polarization.
 Crucially, however, the scope of Guess et al. (2023)'s research does not encompass ``general equilibrium" effects, such as the possibility for ranking algorithms to indirectly shape user attitudes by incentivizing and changing the type of content that users produce in the first place.

-\paragraph{Stated preference.} We found that users had only a slight preference for tweets in their engagement-based timeline compared to tweets in their reverse chronological timeline.
-This small preference is notable because Twitter's algorithm has a large effect on how much time users spend on the platform~\cite{milli2022causal,bandy2023exposure}.
-Moreover, users were \emph{less} likely to prefer the political tweets that the algorithms selected.
-This suggests that the engagement-based algorithm may be catering to users' \emph{revealed preferences} but not to their \emph{stated preferences}, especially when it comes to political content.